 Gladstone’s Library has been recognised as the most important research library and collection in Wales, after the National Library of Wales.

-The heart of the Library is Gladstone's own collection of over 32,000 items, the Gladstone Foundation Collection.
-Many of his books contain his annotations, some of which are extremely detailed.
+The heart of the Library is Gladstone's own collection, the Gladstone Foundation Collection.
+Donated from his personal library which at one point contained over 32,000 volumes, many of the books that we hold here contain his annotations, some of which are extremely detailed.
 In addition to his books, the Library houses most of Gladstone's non-political correspondence, speeches, and papers, as well as the Glynne-Gladstone Archive.
 Outside of Gladstone’s own library, the collection contains more than 150,000 books, journals and pamphlets on a wide range of subjects but specialising in our core subject areas of theology and religion, literature and literary culture, and history and politics.
 Although our holdings are strongest in the long nineteenth century (usually defined as 1789-1914), this unique collection is kept up-to-date with the latest publications which readers can browse on the open shelves.

 Using the Collections